How often do you work on improving your decisions making skills?

 The important point here is the context of the feeding.
 Knowing where the next feed will be as in a multi Smash-Kill practice will limit your need for decision making and therefore limit the rate of your development in these thinking skills.

-However, if the feed is random and from a static position, it’s also not great, if its the majority of your training.
+It doesn’t help either if the feed is random and from a static position.
+Be careful if this is the majority of your training.

 You need to become great at intentionally influencing what the opponents next shot could be